 Coconut water is naturally refreshing, it has this sweet, nutty taste and contains easily digested carbohydrates in the form of sugar and electrolytes.
 It’s an all-natural way to hydrate.

-It’s also a good source of natural electrolytes such as the potassium, sodium and manganese.
+It’s also a good source of electrolytes such as potassium, sodium, and manganese.
 Americans typically don’t get enough potassium and this could be a benefit.

-The vitamins, minerals and probiotics in buttermilk provides some excellent health benefits such as boosting immune system and keeping the eyes healthy.
-During pregnancy, it’s very important in restoring important body fluids and salts, it also helps in curing constipation common in pregnancy.
+The vitamins, minerals, and probiotics in buttermilk provide excellent health benefits such as boosting the immune system and keeping the eyes healthy.
+During pregnancy, it’s very important in restoring important body fluids and salts, it also helps in curing constipation in pregnancy.
 Its commonly known as churned curd.
-It soothes the digestive system and alleviates the common pregnancy discomfort of heartburn
+It soothes the digestive system and alleviates the common pregnancy discomfort of heartburn.

-Since its unadvisable to drink alcohol during pregnancy, you can have a nice fruit mock tail made using different fruit juices.
-The mock tail should be completely made with infused fruits juice and shouldn’t be mixed with any kind of alcohol.
+Since it’s inadvisable to drink alcohol during pregnancy, you can have a nice fruit mocktail made using different fruit juices.
+The mocktail should be completely made with infused fruits and shouldn’t be mixed with any kind of alcohol.

-This is more refreshing during summers and its especially recommended during pregnancy as it provides pregnant woman with the natural vitamin C. it helps in relieving nausea and bloating. lemonade with some mint and crushed ginger is just the best shot for dealing with morning sickness.
+This is more refreshing during summers and it’s especially recommended during pregnancy as it provides a pregnant woman with natural vitamin C and helps in relieving nausea and bloating.
+Lemonade with some mint and crushed ginger is just the best for dealing with morning sickness.

 Other Healthy Drink Options

 Drinking plain water could be boring, you can spice up things by infusing your water with a variety of fruits and herbs to enhance its nutritional value and taste.
 This is free from unnecessary calories and helps rid the body of toxins.
 Slices of cucumber, apple, watermelon, wedges of lemon, and a few sprigs of mint can do the magic.